Donovan Ruddock: Ruddock vs. Tyson

-After Tyson
+Ruddock vs. Lewis

 After losing to Tyson for the second time, Ruddock picked up victories over former heavyweight champion Greg Page and got a win over undefeated hope Phil Jackson; both fights again were won by KO.
 Those victories set up a bout with Lennox Lewis in London on Halloween 1992.
 The bout was an official WBC Final Eliminator and seen as an elimination bout for the opportunity to face the winner of the upcoming Bowe - Holyfield match.
 Ruddock was knocked out in the second round.

+Ruddock vs. Morrison

-After more than two years out after the Lewis defeat Ruddock came back in 1994 with a points win over Anthony Wade which led to a fight with Tommy Morrison in 1995.
+More than two years after the Lewis defeat Ruddock came back in 1994 with a points win over Anthony Wade, which led to a fight with Tommy Morrison in 1995.
 In the first round he put Morrison down, but let the opportunity for an early stoppage slip, and was given a count himself in the second round after grabbing the ropes after being caught by a Morrison uppercut.
 Again, like the first Tyson fight, Ruddock was controversially stopped on his feet in the 6th round.

-Comeback
+Retirement

-After the loss to Morrison, Ruddock disappeared for 3 years until he returned once again in 1998.
+After the loss to Morrison, Ruddock disappeared for three years before returning once again in 1998.
 Ruddock was scheduled to challenge Vitali Klitschko for the WBO heavyweight title in April 2000, yet was forced to withdraw at late notice due to injury.
 After building up a winning streak against journeymen opponents, Ruddock won the Canadian heavyweight title for a second time with a tenth round win over Egerton Marcus in October 2001, then retired with a record of 38 wins (28 KOs), 5 losses and 1 draw.

+Comeback and second retirement

-On March 28, 2015, Ruddock returned to the ring with a fifth round knockout win over Raymond Olubowale and scored a 6 round majority points decision over Eric Barrak two months later, but was defeated by 3 round KO by Dillon Carman on September 11, 2015 in a bid for the Canadian heavyweight title.
+On March 28, 2015, Ruddock, aged 51, returned to the ring with a fifth round knockout win over Raymond Olubowale and scored a six round majority points decision over Eric Barrak two months later.
+Ruddock, in his third and final comeback bout, was defeated by a third round KO by Dillon Carman on September 11, 2015 in a bid for the Canadian heavyweight title.

+Exhibition bout

+Ruddock made a comeback to the ring at age 59 on November 11, 2023, when he fought 55-year-old James Toney, a former three-division world champion and hall of famer, in Kingston, Jamaica.
+The fight went all six rounds and was scored a draw, with the first two rounds being a standard three minutes, while the later four were shortened to two minutes.
+Both men were criticized for their lousy athletic appearance and sluggish pace, as both were clearly showing their advanced age.
+Nevertheless, the fight went the distance.